stvh8/poker-hand-app/readme.md

 * Rank codes are 0 index based with 2 being low and Ace being high
 * Suits are 0 index based: [Spades = 0, Clubs = 1, Hearts = 2, Diamonds = 3]
-* Simply paste you JSON data in the field provided and click the Run button.
+* Simply paste your JSON data in the field provided and click the Run button.
 As long as your JSON is valid, you will see results below.

+###Thanks for reviewing this!! - Steve